-For detailed information, see the Operating Instructions for the device.
+The measured density is converted to the concentration of a substance of a binary mixture using the "Concentration" application package: Choice of predefined fluids (e.g. various sugar solutions, acids, alkalis, salts, ethanol etc.).
+Common or user-defined units ("Brix, "Plato, % mass, % volume, mol/l etc.) for standard applications.
+Concentration calculation from user-defined tables.
+For detailed information, see the Special Documentation for the device.
 Petroleum Order code for "Application package", option EJ "Petroleum" The most important parameters for the Oil & Gas Industry can be calculated and displayed with this application package.
 Corrected volume flow and calculated reference density in accordance with the "API Manual of Petroleum Measurement Standards, Chapter 11.1" Water content, based on density measurement Weighted mean of the density and temperature For detailed information, see the Special Documentation for the device.
 Petroleum & locking Order code for "Application package", option EM "Petroleum & locking function" function The most important parameters for the Oil & Gas Industry can be calculated and displayed with this application package.
 It is also possible to lock the settings.
 Corrected volume flow and calculated reference density in accordance with the "API Manual of Petroleum Measurement Standards, Chapter 11.1" Water content, based on density measurement Weighted mean of the density and temperature For detailed information, see the Special Documentation for the device.
 OPC-UA Server Order code for "Application package", option EL "OPC-UA Server" The application package provides an integrated OPC-UA server for comprehensive device services for IoT and SCADA applications.
 For detailed information, see the Special Documentation for the device.
-16.15 Accessories If Overview of accessories available to order $\rightarrow \square 198$ 16.16 Supplementary documentation For an overview of the scope of the associated Technical Documentation, refer to the following: Device Viewer (www.endress.com/deviceviewer): Enter the serial number from the nameplate Endress+Hauser Operations app: Enter serial number from nameplate or scan matrix code on nameplate.
+16.14 Accessories Overview of accessories available to order $\rightarrow \cong 198$ 16.15 Supplementary documentation For an overview of the scope of the associated Technical Documentation, refer to the following:

+- Device Viewer (www.endress.com/deviceviewer): Enter the serial number from the nameplate - Endress+Hauser Operations app: Enter serial number from nameplate or scan matrix code on nameplate.